yehaha9876/gitlab/doc/ci/environments/protected_environments.md

 to unprotect a protected environment, Maintainers need to click the **Unprotect** button of the respective environment.

-## Enable Protected Environments on a on-premise instance.
+## Enable Protected Environments for self-managed instances.

-To enable this feature on an on-premise instance, a user with enough privileges will need to access to the rails console and execute the following:
+To enable this feature on a self-managed instance, a user with proper privileges must access to the rails console and execute the following:

 ```ruby
 Feature.enable(:protected_environments)
 ```

-After that Protected Environments will be available.
+This will enable the protected environments feature.

 [ee]: https://about.gitlab.com/pricing/
 [6303]: https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/6303